 You’re all set to sell your car, but one thing is standing in your way — the dreaded paperwork.
-Selling your car can be aggravating, but the documentation doesn't need to be a part of the problem.
-If you're wondering, “what paperwork do I need to sell my car?”, we'll provide the answer below.
+Selling your car can be aggravating, but the documentation doesn't need to be part of the problem.
+If you're wondering “what paperwork do I need to sell my car?”, we'll provide the answer below.
 You'll also learn how to organize the required documents in a timely fashion so you can finalize the sale smoothly when the right buyer comes along.

 Suggested paperwork for selling a car

 While you need some paperwork before legally selling your car, some additional documents might help you sell your car faster, for a higher price and assure the buyer they’re getting a good deal.

 Providing a car history to potential buyers can get you a lot more looks and possibly speed up a sale.
 The more buyers know, the better they might feel.
 Running a check on the Vehicle Identification Number (VIN) can provide a car history from the day it left the factory.
 You can obtain a vehicle history report from various online sites.

 Car warranties come in all shapes and sizes, ranging from bumper-to-bumper coverage to limited big-ticket repairs.
 Depending on the term of the plan, a warranty could add considerable value to your car.
 So, if you don't know what contract you purchased with your vehicle, or if you bought any at all, it might be worth digging a little.

 Most new car and extended warranties are transferable, but the processes can differ for each provider, so read through the fine print of your contract.
 If the vehicle is out of warranty, let the buyer know that the sale is “as is.”

 Service and maintenance records

 Advertising that your vehicle received proper maintenance might attract buyers, but having proof could clinch the deal.
 Provide receipts or statements from dealerships or repair shops, or if you did the car's maintenance yourself, then provide receipts from purchases you made and written logs of dated repairs.